pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0120.md

 player.play(url: URL(…))
 ```

-That is unfortunate, but luckily we can fix this problem and a lot more…
+That is unfortunate, but luckily we can fix this problem and a whole lot more…

 ## Introducing the @DependencyClient macro